Class Inheritance in Java (Hierarchy of Classes)

 We will create one object for each force acting on the body:

-To create objects, we need classes to describe them:
+To create these objects, we first need classes that describe them.

-Let us first make classes for the Body weight G and the friction force Ftr.
+Let us first define classes for the gravitational force (weight) and the friction force.

 double intensity, direction, m;